containerize-com/Products/en/status/statusfy/_index.md

 HomePage_TitleText: Open Source StatusPage System in Node.js

 ListingPage_MenuImage_TitleText:
-ListingPage_MenuImage_AltText: Statusfy - Node.js Based StatusPage system
+ListingPage_MenuImage_AltText: Free Status Page
 ListingPage_Link_TitleText: Explore Statusfy

 SinglePage_HeaderImage_TitleText:
-SinglePage_HeaderImage_AltText: Statusfy - Open Source Status Page Software
+SinglePage_HeaderImage_AltText: Free Status Page
 SinglePage_MenuImage_TitleText:
-SinglePage_MenuImage_AltText: Statusfy - Open Source Status Page For Every Business
+SinglePage_MenuImage_AltText: Free Status Page

 ---

-Statusfy is a wonderful open source status page system and it's is easy to use.
-You can build and deploy a fast static generated or server rendered site to a range of hosting services.
-Using Markdown, you just create your incidents and Statusfy generates all the logic required for your Status Page System.
-You can create a web application from CLI, so it can be easily configured or tailored to your requirements.
+Statusfy is a free status page to showcase services uptime.
+It is an easy to use and open source status page system.
+It can be used by developers to create and deploy a fast static created or server rendered site to a variety of hosting services.
+Simply build incidents in Markdown, and Statusfy will produce all of the logic needed for the status page system.
+It allows developers to create a web application from the command line, allowing it to be easily customized to meet their needs.

-Statusfy core feature is the Progressive Web App because page loading speed is important to gain trust of visitors.
-PWA enables fast page loading and initially loads only essential HTML, CSS, JavaScript and data.
-Use your own logo and customize the default theme, so you can retain the specifications of your brand.
-You can deploy static generated system to a variety of hosting services without costly server costs.
+Since page loading speed is critical for gaining visitor confidence, Statusfy's core feature is the Progressive Web App.
+PWA speeds up page loading by loading only the most important HTML, CSS, JavaScript, and data at first.
+Use your own logo and configure the default theme to maintain your brand's requirements.
+Without incurring costly server, deploy a static-generated status page system to a variety of hosting services.